8 Adventure-Packed Horse Riding Destinations

 Discover the land of ice and fire, of the midnight sun and Northern Lights on a horse riding tour in Iceland.
 Visit glaciers, waterfalls, geysers, hot springs, volcanoes, and lava deserts.
 One of the most popular tours in southern Iceland is the Golden Circle.
 While most people prefer a road trip to cover the many sights the itinerary has to offer, why not do it differently and avoid the crowds?

 Ride during the day, soak in hot springs in the evening, and spend the night at local farms.
-Popular horse riding tours of the Golden Circle start at the outskirts of Reykjavik and take you to the Geysir Geothermal Area with its famous geysers and hot springs.
+Popular horse riding tours of the Golden Circle start on the outskirts of Reykjavik and take you to the Geysir Geothermal Area with its famous geysers and hot springs.
 While the one that gave the area its name – Geysir – has not been active these past years, Strokkur does erupt every five to ten minutes.
 Highlights include the Gullfoss Waterfall and Þingvellir National Park, a UNESCO World Heritage Site and the place where the world’s first parliament was founded in 930AD.

 Icelandic horses will be your trusty companions.
 A word of warning: do not call these horses ponies.
 Although small, these are strong Viking horses, renowned for their endurance and their unique fifth gait, known as tölt.